Guides & tips

 Whether you manage an urgent care, veterinary office, DMV, or a service center, bringing efficiency to the critical first moments of a customer’s visit to your business is likely a top priority.

-Expediting check-in is one way to improve your customer experience right from the start.
-With a self check-in kiosk, you can cut wait times, put your customer in control, and free up time for your employees to devote to more impactful customer interactions.
+Expediting check-ins is one way to improve your customer experience right from the start.
+With a self-service kiosk, you can cut wait times, put your customers in control, and free up time for your employees to devote to more impactful customer interactions.

 Here's what you need to know to get started.